munimanjunath/jboss-connection-pool-monitoring-extension/README.md

 ### Metrics Provided ###

+The following table contains a list of the JBoss EAP 6 core datasource statistics:

 Name                | Description
 --------------------|---------------------------------
 ActiveCount         |The number of active connections.
 Each of the connections is either in use by an application or available in the pool